-Study Setting
+Study Area

-The study was conducted in Ghana with much focus on listed banks' performance.
-In the natural scheme of things, a lot of scholars have examined the determinants of banks and nonbanks financial institutions performance in Ghana.
+The study was conducted in Ghana with much focus on universal banks' performance.
+In the natural course of empirical studies, a lot of scholars have examined the determinants of banks and nonbanks financial institutions performance in Ghana.
 All these studies have contributed in diverse ways in improving the performance of these institutions in Ghana.
-However, listed banks operate largely in an environment of risk and under a more regulated environment.
-The study therefore sought to examine the effect of liquidity risk and credit risk on the performance of listed banks in Ghana.
-The focus of the study was therefore on listed banks in Ghana.
+However, universal banks operate largely in an environment of risk.
+The study therefore sought to examine the effect of liquidity risk and credit risk on the performance of universal banks in Ghana.
+The focus of the study was therefore on universal banks in Ghana.